orbit-love/github-actions-templates/ProductHunt/README.md

 This data will be added to your Orbit workspace as new activities.

-> If you are a developer and want to incorporate this integration into your existing applications then please check out the [standalone LANGUAGE library](https://github.com/orbit-love/community-js-producthunt-orbit).
+> If you are a developer and want to incorporate this integration into your existing applications then please check out the [standalone JavaScript library](https://github.com/orbit-love/community-js-producthunt-orbit).

 ## Instructions